 Introduction#

-The "I Ching," as a classic of Chinese culture, integrates philosophy, cosmology, and divination, embodying the wisdom and contemplation of ancient people.
-To gain a deeper understanding of this classic, I chose the accessible "Introduction to the I Ching" [Shanghai Ancient Books Publishing House - Edited by Professor Zhang Shanwen] as a starting point.
+The "I Ching," as a classic work of Chinese culture, integrates philosophy, cosmology, and divination, embodying the wisdom and contemplation of ancient people.
+To gain a deeper understanding of this classic, I have chosen the accessible "Introduction to the I Ching" [Shanghai Ancient Books Publishing House - Edited by Professor Zhang Shanwen] as a starting point.
 This book helps readers understand the core ideas of the "I Ching" more clearly by gradually analyzing the hexagrams and their interpretations.
 The "I Ching" is not only a tool for divination but also contains profound philosophical wisdom, exploring the relationship between the operation of the universe and human behavior.
-Through this book, I have taken my first steps into the world of the "I Ching" and its philosophical system, laying a foundation for future exploration.
+Through this book, I have taken my first steps into the world of the "I Ching" and its philosophical system, laying the foundation for future exploration.

 Approaching the Wisdom of the "I Ching"#